wolfSSL/oss-fuzz-targets/README.md

 [corpus](#target_corp).
 See their respective subsections below for more information on each.

-All three parts must be placed in the same directory with all the other fuzz targets.
+All three parts must be placed in the same directory, but separate from any other fuzz target.
+The name of this directory will be the name of the fuzz target.
 There are no exceptions; failure to comply with this will prevent your fuzz target from being found by OSS-Fuzz.

-The only required part is the source code; options files and corpuses (corpi?) may be omitted, though it is recommended that you include all three components.
+The only required part is the source code; options files and corpora may be omitted, though it is recommended that you at least also include a corpus.

 The fourth, extra optional part is the dictionary.
 You can read more about how to use or include them in [the OSS-Fuzz documentation][dict].
-If you wish to include one, create a file ending in ".dict" in this directory, then add a line like this to the options file for the fuzz target that will use it:
+If you wish to include one, create a file ending in ".dict" in the root directory of this repository, then add a line like this to the options file for the fuzz target that will use it:

 ```
 [libfuzzer]
 dict = my_dictionary.dict
 ```

-Furthermore, in this directory is a file named `user_settings.h`.
-The contents of this file will be used when compiling wolfSSL in the OSS-Fuzz environment.
-It's most important job is to replace the random number generator with a counter so that wolfSSL will behave deterministically.
+Note that dictionaries are found relative to the root directory of this repository.
+Do not use relative or absolute paths, simply the name of the file.

 ### <a name="target_src">Source Code</a>

 The source code is more or less what you'd expect: the code describing the test.
-It can be named however you like, though must end with ".c".
+It must be named `target.c`.
 Internally, the only requirement is that it not implement `main()` and instead implement a function for this prototype:

 ```c
 int LLVMFuzzerTestOneInput(const uint8_t *data, size_t sz);